top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 Although the solution was problematic, it still gave us some important intuitions on how to solve the problem.

 First of all, using a LED-communication protocol is a brilliant idea to let the Duckiebots communicate with each other.
-Since the previous communication algorithm had the only disadvantage of being slow, we started by re-thinking the coordination algorithm, which contained some bugs.
+Since the previous communication algorithm had the only disadvantage of being slow (also because of several bugs), we started by re-thinking the coordination algorithm.
 The existing implementation for the coordination was rather complex and articulated, resulting in confused strategies which led to the failure rate of 50%.
 In order to develop a simpler and lighter algorithm we took inspiration from an existing media access control protocol (MAC): the so called Carrier Sense Multiple Access (CSMA, https://en.wikipedia.org/wiki/Carrier-sense_multiple_access).
 This algorithm gave us the basic idea behind our strategy and allowed us to have a lighter protocol.

 In the second place, we re-designed the LED-detection/-interpreter to be faster and more efficient based on the detection of blobs rather than frequencies.

-Lastly, we wanted to have a demo that could deal with both cases with and without a traffic light, as opposed to the two available demos from MIT 2016's class
+Lastly, we wanted to have a demo that could deal with both intersections, i.e. with and without a traffic light, as opposed to the two available demos from MIT 2016's class.

 ### Preliminaries (optional) {#template-final-preliminaries}